Skip to content

-On the edge of Britain’s famous National Forest lies Leicester City, located in the county of Leicestershire, the tenth largest city in Britain.
-It includes a good number of interesting historical monuments, such as the burial site of Richard III, and an impressive group of tourist sites worth visiting.
+Leicester City, the tenth largest city in Britain, is located on the edge of Britain’s famous National Forest in Leicestershire.
+It includes many interesting historical monuments, such as the burial site of Richard III, and an impressive group of tourist sites worth visiting.
 The city is separated from the capital, London, by 170 km.
-It is closer to several cities such as Birmingham, Coventry, Sheffield, and Leeds.
+It is closer to several cities, such as Birmingham, Coventry, Sheffield, and Leeds.

-It is famous for its population diversity, as many races and nationalities have settled there, from India, Pakistan, and Somalia, after World War II, which forced them to leave their countries and take refuge in England
+It is famous for its population diversity, as many races and nationalities settled there, including those from India, Pakistan, and Somalia, after World War II, which forced them to leave their countries and take refuge in England.

 Leicester